jdz32/github-guide/README.md

     ![New file options](img/new-file-entry.png?raw=true)

-3. If you later wish to make changes to your code, you can do so through github as well.
+3. To edit the main repository `README.md` file, or if you later wish to make changes to your code, you can do so through github as well.
 First, find the file you'd like to change, and click on the file name:

     ![File list](img/file-list.png?raw=true)